truethatplaya/04-code-quiz/README.md

-# 04-code-quiz
+# 04 Web APIs: Code Quiz

 Homework from UCD "04-Web APIs: Code Quiz" (2021)

-# 04 Web APIs: Code Quiz

-## Your Task
+## My Task

-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
-A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

-To help familiarize you with these tests and allow you to use the skills covered in this unit, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
+Build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.

 ## User Story